astromechza/md-slides/README.md

 ---

+### Metadata tags

+A number of meta tags are available to control formatting and alignment options.

+They take the form of `<meta a="blah" b="foo">`.

+They apply from the current slide onwards until they are overrident or reset with an empty string.

+---

 ### Metadata: `halign` and `valign`

 These meta tags control where in the slide the content is positioned.
 They are most effective when used to position content to the bottom or corners of a slide.